MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/web-to-app-linking.md

 ---
 author: TylerMSFT
-title: Support web-to-app linking with app URI handlers
+title: Enable apps for websites using app URI handlers
-description: Drive user engagement with your app by using app URI handlers.
+description: Drive user engagement with your app by supporting the Apps for Websites feature.
 keywords: Deep Linking Windows ms.author: twhitney ms.date: 02/08/2017